michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 25. And the king said, Divide the living child in two, and give half to the one, and half to the other.

 26. Then spake the woman whose the living child was unto the king, for her bowels yearned upon her son, and she said, O my lord, give her the living child, and in no wise slay it.
-But the other said, Let it be neither mine nor thine, but divide it.yearned: Heb. were hot
+But the other said, Let it be neither mine nor thine, but divide it.

 27. Then the king answered and said, Give her the living child, and in no wise slay it: she is the mother thereof.

-28. And all Israel heard of the judgment which the king had judged; and they feared the king: for they saw that the wisdom of God was in him, to do judgment.in him: Heb. in the midst of him
+28. And all Israel heard of the judgment which the king had judged; and they feared the king: for they saw that the wisdom of God was in him, to do judgment.

 ## 1 Kings 4

 1. So king Solomon was king over all Israel.

-2. And these were the princes which he had; Azariah the son of Zadok the priest,priest: or, chief officer
+2. And these were the princes which he had; Azariah the son of Zadok the priest,

-3. Elihoreph and Ahiah, the sons of Shisha, scribes; Jehoshaphat the son of Ahilud, the recorder.scribes: or, secretariesrecorder: or, remembrancer
+3. Elihoreph and Ahiah, the sons of Shisha, scribes; Jehoshaphat the son of Ahilud, the recorder.

 4. And Benaiah the son of Jehoiada was over the host: and Zadok and Abiathar were the priests:

 5. And Azariah the son of Nathan was over the officers: and Zabud the son of Nathan was principal officer, and the king’s friend:

-6. And Ahishar was over the household: and Adoniram the son of Abda was over the tribute.tribute: or, levy
+6. And Ahishar was over the household: and Adoniram the son of Abda was over the tribute.

 7. And Solomon had twelve officers over all Israel, which provided victuals for the king and his household: each man his month in a year made provision.

-8. And these are their names: The son of Hur, in mount Ephraim:The son…: or, Ben–hur
+8. And these are their names: The son of Hur, in mount Ephraim:

-9. The son of Dekar, in Makaz, and in Shaalbim, and Beth–shemesh, and Elon–beth–hanan:The son…: or, Ben–dekar
+9. The son of Dekar, in Makaz, and in Shaalbim, and Beth–shemesh, and Elon–beth–hanan:

-10. The son of Hesed, in Aruboth; to him pertained Sochoh, and all the land of Hepher:The son…: or, Ben–hesed
+10. The son of Hesed, in Aruboth; to him pertained Sochoh, and all the land of Hepher:

-11. The son of Abinadab, in all the region of Dor; which had Taphath the daughter of Solomon to wife:The son…: or, Ben–abinadab
+11. The son of Abinadab, in all the region of Dor; which had Taphath the daughter of Solomon to wife:

 12. Baana the son of Ahilud; to him pertained Taanach and Megiddo, and all Beth–shean, which is by Zartanah beneath Jezreel, from Beth–shean to Abel–meholah, even unto the place that is beyond Jokneam:

-13. The son of Geber, in Ramoth–gilead; to him pertained the towns of Jair the son of Manasseh, which are in Gilead; to him also pertained the region of Argob, which is in Bashan, threescore great cities with walls and brasen bars:The son…: or, Ben–geber
+13. The son of Geber, in Ramoth–gilead; to him pertained the towns of Jair the son of Manasseh, which are in Gilead; to him also pertained the region of Argob, which is in Bashan, threescore great cities with walls and brasen bars:

-14. Ahinadab the son of Iddo had Mahanaim:Mahanaim: or, to Mahanaim
+14. Ahinadab the son of Iddo had Mahanaim:

 15. Ahimaaz was in Naphtali; he also took Basmath the daughter of Solomon to wife: